bjoern-hempel/js-testing-framework/README.md

 ### 1.4 Summary of all tests within a function

-Use a function to summerize all tests instead of a JsTest Array:
+Use a function to summerize all tests instead of a JsTest Array.
+Within this function you must mark each test with the JsTestAutostart class, to start the test immediately:

 ```javascript
 var tests = function() {